janheuer/here-and-there-agda/README.md

 - proofs of simple properties, equivalences, and tautologies
 - equivalence of theories and logic programs

+`Equilibrium`
+- definition of equilibrium models
+- definition of strong equivalence

 `NatHelper`
 - helper theorems on natural numbers